-Designing a Beautiful Swimming Pool
+Designing and Building a Beautiful Swimming Pool

 A beautiful swimming pool starts with a design by a professional pool designer experienced in architecture, landscape design, construction, finish materials, color theory, art, and history.
 The design must also be functional, architecturally appropriate, and be able to meet the client's long term goals.
 To do this we recommend following the following steps to this process.

 1. Initial discussion with regards to budget, long term and short term goals, time lines, stylistic tastes, architectural precedence, experiences, and family, safety, style of entertaining, and cost of ownership.